aidan-o-brien/aidan-o-brien/README.md

 ![readme_image](https://user-images.githubusercontent.com/71706696/143457159-a3d72804-dfac-45ee-ac7a-9904d3d25fc2.png)

-Welcome to my profile!
-I love working with data, eating great food and playing various sports.
-You can find some of my projects here on my GitHub.
+Welcome to my profile 👋

+I'm a data lover that went to the University of Bath (MSc Data Science and BSc Economics) and also loves great food and playing sports.

 ### My Repositories